-Comment: Suitsupply can demonstrate the production costs at a style level and is aware of the overall prices of the factory.
-A cost break down can be made for each style with the price per complication.
-With that model, Suitsupply can estimate the shares for salary costs.
-The exact cost of labour is known and margins of the suppliers are now known for more suppliers.
+Comment: SuitSupply could demonstrate production costs at style level and is aware of the overall prices of the factory.
+The company was able to show that a cost breakdown can be made for each style with the price per complication.
+With that model, SuitSupply can estimate the shares for salary costs.
+As a follow-up to last year's recommendation, more work has been done with some suppliers to learn about the cost of labour.
+The company is able to break down the CMT costs to see what share goes to workers' salaries.